-My post last week on plastic-free toilet paper sent a few of you into a spin.
+My recent post on plastic-free toilet paper sent a few of you into a spin.
 Many of you didn’t realise that recycled toilet paper that’s made in the UK/EU and wrapped in plastic has a lower carbon footprint than plastic-free toilet paper shipped from China.
 That includes the popular brand Who Gives A Crap.

 Plastic Doesn’t Always Equal Bad